cytopia/pwncat/README.md

                         target machine via the positional arguments.

 optional arguments:
-  -4                    Only Use IPv4 instead of both, IPv4 and IPv6.
-  -6                    Only Use IPv6 instead of both, IPv4 and IPv6.
   -e cmd, --exec cmd    Execute shell command.
 Only for connect or listen mode.

   -C lf, --crlf lf      Specify, 'lf', 'crlf' or 'cr' to always force replacing
                         line endings for input and outout accordingly.
 Specify 'no' to completely remove any line feeds.
 By default it will not replace anything and takes what is entered (usually CRLF on Windows, LF on Linux and some times CR on MacOS).

   -n, --nodns           Do not resolve DNS.
-  -u, --udp             Use UDP for the connection instead of TCP.
-  -T str, --tos str     Specifies IP Type of Service (ToS) for the connection.
-                        Valid values are the tokens 'mincost', 'lowcost', 'reliability', 'throughput' or 'lowdelay'.
-  --source-addr addr    Specify the source IP address of the interface for connect mode.
-  --source-port port    Specify the source port for connect mode.

   -v, --verbose         Be verbose and print info to stderr.
 Use -v, -vv, -vvv
                         or -vvvv for more verbosity.
 The server performance will decrease drastically if you use more than three times.

-  --info type           Show additional info about sockets, ip4/6 or tcp opts
+  --info type           Show additional info about sockets, IPv4/6 or TCP opts
                         applied to the current socket connection.
 Valid parameter are 'sock', 'ipv4', 'ipv6', 'tcp' or 'all'.
                         Note, you must at least be in INFO verbose mode in order to see them (-vv).

   -c str, --color str   Colored log output.
 Specify 'always', 'never' or 'auto'.
                         In 'auto' mode, color is displayed as long as the output goes to a terminal.
 If it is piped into a file, color will automatically be disabled.
 This mode also disables color on Windows by default. (default: auto)

+  --safe-word str       All modes:
+                        If pwncat is started with this argument, it will shut down as soon as it receives the specified string.
+The --keep-open (server) or --reconn (client) options will be ignored and it won't listen again or reconnect to you.
+                        Use a very unique string to not have it shut down accidentally by other input.

+protocol arguments:
+  -4                    Only Use IPv4 (default: IPv4 and IPv6 dualstack).

+  -6                    Only Use IPv6 (default: IPv4 and IPv6 dualstack).

+  -u, --udp             Use UDP for the connection instead of TCP.

+  -T str, --tos str     Specifies IP Type of Service (ToS) for the connection.
+                        Valid values are the tokens 'mincost', 'lowcost', 'reliability', 'throughput' or 'lowdelay'.

+  --http                Connect / Listen mode (TCP and UDP):
+                        Hide traffic in http packets to fool Firewalls/IDS/IPS.

+  --https               Connect / Listen mode (TCP and UDP):
+                        Hide traffic in https packets to fool Firewalls/IDS/IPS.

+  -H [str [str ...]], --header [str [str ...]]
+                        Add HTTP headers to your request when using --http(s).

 command & control arguments:
   --self-inject cmd:host:port[s]